 Wet markets probably got their name because there are a lot of liquids involved or found here.
 For instance, fish and lobsters are splashing around in water tanks, the blood of slaughtered animals and melting ice to keep meat fresh.
 Sellers also keep pouring water to keep produce clean and fresh, and they also hose down their stalls every morning or evening to keep the place clean.
 Wet markets sell perishable items, rather than dry goods.

-Where are wet markets found and what is their significance?
+Where are wet markets found?

 Wet markets are found in tropical or sub-tropical countries, with a large proportion of them in China, Thailand, Vietnam, and Myanmar.
 However, wet markets have also been found in some parts of America.

 Significance of wet markets

 Wet markets are essential for millions of people, particularly in Asian countries.
 While many people have the privilege of shopping in large supermarkets, millions more don’t.
 Wet markets therefore play a central role in many lives and livelihoods.
 Moreover, most Asians prefer to eat fresh produce, in comparison to frozen and packaged food, as is common in Western countries.
 Usually, small families set up their stalls in markets and sell fresh produce to local community members.
 Buyers enjoy going to wet markets, as they get to engage in conversation with the sellers, who also help them choose which vegetables are in season or give them advice on how to cook certain vegetables or meat.

 Wet markets are also very popular among those who practice zero-waste and sustainable living, as most of the products sold in wet markets are not wrapped in plastic and come without any packaging.
 Consumers can bring their own bags and reusable jars to fill up with whatever they need.
 Pretty cool, right?